-- The student is on academic probation because their GPA has fallen below the minimum GPA as outlined in the Satisfactory Academic Progress Policy section or below 3.00 for all post-baccalaureate courses taken at ASU, and the student fails to bring the GPA to required levels by the deadline specified in the probation letter. - The student receives a lower grade than what is required while on academic probation. - The student has more than two permanent incompletes since starting the program.

-- The student fails to meet milestones specified in the graduate handbook. - The student fails to meet conditions stipulated in their probation letter; or - The student violates terms of the Student Code of Conduct.
+- The student is on academic probation because their GPA has fallen below the minimum GPA as outlined in the Satisfactory Academic Progress Policy section or below 3.00 for all post-baccalaureate courses taken at ASU, and the student fails to bring the GPA to required levels by the deadline specified in the probation letter. - The student receives a lower grade than what is required while on academic probation. - The student has more than two permanent incompletes since starting the program. - The student fails to meet milestones specified in the graduate handbook. - The student fails to meet conditions stipulated in their probation letter; or - The student violates terms of the Student Code of Conduct.

-16.4.1.
-Academic Probation and Dismissal Appeal Process
+21.4.1 Academic Probation and Dismissal Appeal Process

 A student may appeal any action concerning academic probation or dismissal by petitioning through their school within 10 business days, using the College of Global Futures Grade Appeal and Academic Grievance Form.
+Approval of petitions is not guaranteed.